A trusted Criminal Defense and DUI Defense

 I was an Assistant Miami County Lawyer and a Johnson County Assistant District Attorney for more than eight years, and I have been in private practice for 18 years.
 My passion is criminal trial work and representing your interests.
 My goal is to provide you with the best representation possible for criminal and DUI defense in Johnson County.

 Experience is critical when one faces criminal charges, so you want the most experienced criminal defense lawyer.
-Darrell Smith has represented thousands of defendants in Johnson, Douglas, Franklin, and Miami Counties and knows the criminal justice system in Kansas.
+I have represented thousands of defendants in Johnson, Douglas, Franklin, and Miami Counties and knows the criminal justice system in Kansas.

 - Assistant District Attorney in Johnson County, Kansas.